WeWatchWall/stark-sequencer/README.md

 // Monitor a time-based process like a movie or audio track. let mockTrackTime = 0;
 let monitor = StarkSequencer.monitor({
     length: 30e3,  // Used for automatic destruction at the end.
+Default: 10 min.
     pollCallback: () => mockTrackTime,  // Get the time from the track.
     pollInterval: 2e2,  // In milliseconds, min 15ms.
+Default: 100ms.
     diffInterval: 30,  // In milliseconds.
+Default: 100ms.

-    // Update the store's time even if the polled time matches the monitored time.
+    // Update the store's time even if
+    // the polled time matches the monitored time.
+    // Default: false.
     isForceUpdate: true,
     isRepeat: false   // Control for looping.
+Default: false.
   });

 // Execute mutations on the Vuex store. let executor = StarkSequencer.execute({
     init: { x: 0, y: 0 },  // The initial object state.
+Default: {}.

     // Events sequence.
     events: [